 - Products.
 You can walk in to many post offices, libraries, and IRS offices to pick up certain forms, instructions, and publications.
-Some IRS offices, libraries, grocery stores, copy centers, city and county governments, credit unions, and office supply stores have an extensive collection of products available to print from a CD-ROM or photocopy from reproducible proofs.
-Also, some IRS offices and libraries have the Internal Revenue Code, regulations, Internal Revenue Bulletins, and Cumulative Bulletins available for research purposes. - Services.
-You can walk in to your local IRS office to ask tax questions or get help with a tax problem.
-Now you can set up an appointment by calling your local IRS office number and, at the prompt, leaving a message requesting Everyday Tax Solutions help.
+Some IRS offices, libraries, grocery stores, copy centers, city and county government offices, credit unions, and office supply stores have a collection of products available to print from a CD-ROM or photocopy from reproducible proofs.
+Also, some IRS offices and libraries have the Internal Revenue Code, regulations, Internal Revenue Bulletins, and Cumulative Bulletins available for research purposes. - · Services.
+You can walk in to your local Taxpayer Assistance Center every business day to ask tax questions or get help with a tax problem.
+An employee can explain IRS letters, request adjustments to your account, or help you set up a payment plan.
+You can set up an appointment by calling your local Center and, at the prompt, leaving a message requesting Everyday Tax Solutions help.
 A representative will call you back within 2 business days to schedule an in-person appointment at your convenience.
+To find the number, go to www.irs.gov or look in the phone book under "United States Government, Internal Revenue Service."

 Mail.
 You can send your order for forms, instructions, and publications to the Distribution Center nearest to you and receive a response within 10 workdays after your request is received.
-Find the address that applies to your part of the country.
+Use the address that applies to your part of the country.

-- Western part of U.S.:

-Western Area Distribution Center

-Rancho Cordova, CA 95743-0001

-- Central part of U.S.:

-Central Area Distribution Center

-P.O.
-Box 8903

-Bloomington, IL 61702-8903

-- Eastern part of U.S. and foreign addresses:

-Eastern Area Distribution Center P.O.
+- Western part of U.S.: Western Area Distribution Center Rancho Cordova, CA 95743-0001 - Central part of U.S.: Central Area Distribution Center P.O.
+Box 8903 Bloomington, IL 61702-8903 - · Eastern part of U.S. and foreign addresses: Eastern Area Distribution Center P.O.
 Box 85074 Richmond, VA 23261-5074